Alcaro/Arlib/arlib/sandbox/README.txt

 However, there is one possibility: Place a process in the sandbox PID namespace, but otherwise unrestricted, and ask it for /proc/getpid()/fd/.
 Since it's in the sandbox namespace, it can't see processes it shouldn't; it can return data about other processes in the sandbox, but that's fine.
- (Making this the namespace init, PID 1, would also allow it to reap zombies.)
+ (Making this the namespace init, PID 1, would be the easiest solution; this would also allow it to reap zombies.)

 Killing the other threads is also tricky.
 There's no syscall to list them, nor is there any obvious way to terminate them - sending SIGKILL terminates the entire process.